A Little Bit of Ecstasy

-"A Little Bit of Ecstasy" is a single by American recording artist Jocelyn Enriquez from her second album Jocelyn.
-Released in July 1997, it reached number 1 on the US Billboard Hot Dance Music/Maxi-Singles Sales, number 15 on the Billboard Hot Dance Music/Club Play chart, number 25 on the Rhythmic Top 40 and number 55 on the Hot 100.
+"A Little Bit of Ecstasy" is a song by American recording artist Jocelyn Enriquez from her second album, Jocelyn (1997).
+Released in July 1997, by Tommy Boy Records, it reached number one on the US Billboard Hot Dance Music/Maxi-Singles Sales chart, number 15 on the Billboard Hot Dance Music/Club Play chart, number 25 on the Rhythmic Top 40 chart and number 55 on the Hot 100.

 Critical reception

-Larry Flick from Billboard wrote that Enriquez "inches closer toward the pop stardom she deserves with this trippy dance ditty," and that she "strikes quite the seductive pose atop music that careens from rubbery disco to space-age freestyle."
-William Cooper of AllMusic highlighted "A Little Bit of Ecstasy" as the album's best track, writing "The sultry vocal, naughty lyrics, and unpredictable tempo changes make "A Little Bit of Ecstasy" a dancefloor classic along the lines of Donna Summer's "Love to Love You Baby".
+Larry Flick from Billboard magazine wrote that Enriquez "inches closer toward the pop stardom she deserves with this trippy dance ditty," and that she "strikes quite the seductive pose atop music that careens from rubbery disco to space-age freestyle."
+William Cooper of AllMusic highlighted "A Little Bit of Ecstasy" as the album's best track, writing, "The sultry vocal, naughty lyrics, and unpredictable tempo changes make 'A Little Bit of Ecstasy' a dancefloor classic along the lines of Donna Summer's 'Love to Love You Baby'."